Frankazo/the-shoppies/README.md

 ## The Challenge

-UX Developer Intern & Web Developer Intern Challenge - Winter 2021

-The Shoppies: Movie awards for entrepreneurs

-Shopify has branched out into movie award shows and we need your help.
-Please build us an app to help manage our movie nominations for the upcoming Shoppies.

-The Challenge

-We need a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
+We need a webpage that can search [OMDB](http://www.omdbapi.com) for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

 We'd like a simple to use interface that makes it easy to:
 Search OMDB and display the results (movies only)